Economic Growth, Cycles and Policy

 Why money?
 The double coincidence of wants problem

 In barter, each side must want exactly what the other side offers.
-Money solvey this by provding a generally accepted medium of exchange.
+Money solves this by providing a generally accepted medium of exchange.

 The dollar is the strongest convention man has ever invented